lebigot/realtime_annotate/README.rst

 ``Annotations`` class, which can both read and write annotation files (see its documentation, for instance with ``pydoc realtime_annotate.Annotations``).

+This can be useful for handling annotations with another program.

 JSON format
 -----------